Introduction –

 Spanish ATC can speak quickly, especially in the congested Palma TMA, and we were given a random waypoint that was not in our navigator at the time, which made things challenging.
 We eventually found it after it was spelt out to me, and it was on our STAR.

-This brought us much closer to the mountain than following the STAR, but it also provided us with a beautiful view of Palma and Palma De Mallorca airport, which was surprisingly quiet, and I suspect this is due to the fact that there are far fewer flights in the autumn months than in July/August when temperatures are lower and fewer people are on vacation.
+This brought us much closer to the mountain than following the STAR, but it also provided us with a beautiful view of Palma and Palma De Mallorca airport, which was surprisingly quiet, and I suspect this is because there are far fewer flights in the autumn months than in July/August when temperatures are lower and fewer people are on vacation.

 The MFD and SkyDemon showed a pretty strong North Westerly Wind across the Serra de Tramuntana, with its peaks reaching about 1500 meters to our right.
 We began to experience some turbulence, but it wasn’t too dreadful.
 I was expecting worse owing to the severity of the winds, and as we left Palma, this gradually lessened.